-For the HOME SF RAF, if the calculated RAF results in a sub-regional funding amount that is less than \$100,000, that sub-region's amount of funding is adjusted to provide for at least a minimum of \$100,000.
-This is done as a final adjustment to the sub-regional allocation amounts available for award.
-The process does not take funds from sub-regions with initial funding amounts in excess of \$100,000 and does not reallocate those funds to those sub-regions with initial funding amounts that are less than \$100,000.
-The final adjustment simply adds a supplemental allocation to bring all sub-regions to a minimum of \$100,000.
-The process is complete when each sub-region has at least \$100,000.
+funding amount that is less than \$100,000, that subregion's amount of funding is adjusted to provide for at least a minimum of \$100,000.
+The process does not take funds from subregions with initial funding amounts in excess of \$100,000 and does not reallocate those funds to those subregions with initial funding amounts that are less than \$100,000.
+Funds used to enable the floor are funds not subject to RAF requirements, therefore they are added as a final adjustment to the subregional allocation amounts available for award.
+The final adjustment simply adds a supplemental allocation to bring all subregions to a minimum of \$100,000.
+The process is complete when each subregion has at least \$100,000.

-Table 6 (below) shows the process of supplementing funds to any sub-regions that have initial funding amounts that are less than \$100,000.
+Table 6 (below) shows the process of supplementing funds to any subregions that have initial funding amounts that are less than \$100,000.
 This table builds from the previous tables included in this methodology and, for ease of explanation, Regions 1 and 2 "MSA counties with urban places" are included.
+Again, the column header letters build off previous tables, so if the letters are not in alphabetical order, the column letter refers to previous tables.